You are here

 IK logo

-IK: Other Ways of Knowing is an electronic, multidisciplinary peer-reviewed open access journal that publishes original research articles as well as review articles in all areas of indigenous knowledge from a global perspective.
-The journal is published twice yearly by the Pennsylvania State University Libraries and is co-sponsored by the Penn State Libraries and the Penn State Interinstitutional Center for Indigenous Knowledge (ICIK).
+IK: Other Ways of Knowing was an electronic, multidisciplinary, peer-reviewed open access journal that published original research articles as well as review articles in all areas of Indigenous knowledge from a global perspective.
+IK ceased publication at the end of 2019 and is no longer accepting submissions.

 International Journal of Education & the Arts

 The International Journal of Education & the Arts currently serves as an open access platform for scholarly dialogue.
 Our commitment is to the highest forms of scholarship invested in the significances of the arts in education and the education within the arts.
-As editors, our personal goal is to create a communal space in which to incite productive dialogue revealing the potential of the arts within education through all forms of inquiry.
 The journal primarily publishes peer reviewed research-based field studies including, among others, aesthetics, art theory, music education, visual arts education, media education, drama education, dance education, education in literature, and narrative and holistic integrated studies that cross or transcend these fields.

 International Journal of Illich Studies